 Autism has no single known cause.
-Instead, research indicates that more than one factor may contribute to the causing autism.
+Instead, research indicates that more than one factor may contribute to the cause of autism.
 Many researchers believe that several genes, possibly in combination with environmental factors, may contribute to autism.
-Regardless of the cause, we know that autism is based on neurology.
+Regardless of the cause, we know that autism is neurologically-based.
 Most importantly, parents do not cause their child(ren) to have autism.
 Autism cannot be caused by lack of discipline, or "cold" parenting.